 On the other hand I myself am not entirety against a theory that both Biblical Philips were actually the same person.
 No passage mentions both by name together.
 I get why people assume Acts 6 allows no overlap between the Twelve and the Seven.
 But remember in John chapter 12 the Philip who is of the Twelve serves as the contact between Greek Speaking Jews interested in Jesus message and the Twelve.
 So Acts 6 could just be him still playing that role.
-And Stephen in mentioned first even over one of the Twelve because he became the first Martyr, while when Acts was written Philip Martyrdom may not have even happened yet.
+And Stephen is mentioned first even over one of the Twelve because he became the first Martyr, while when Acts was written Philip's Martyrdom may not have even happened yet.
 In that context you may wonder why Polycrates only mentioned three daughters?
 Well he was only mentioning people who died in Asia Minor (or the Roman Province of Asia), maybe the fourth died somewhere else?
-And it is interesting that for both Philips the traditions about the careers post existing the book of Acts takes them to Asia, though different cities, yet Polycrates knew only one Asian Philip to reference.
+And it is interesting that for both Philips the traditions about their careers post existing the book of Acts takes them to Asia, though different cities, yet Polycrates knew only one Asian Philip to reference.

 Back to Mary Magdalene.
 Every Gospel but Luke doesn't mention her till the Crucifixion account.
 In Luke she's mentioned in Luke 8 briefly.
 This lack of information is probably why it's so popular for writers to fuse her with other characters.
 Maybe she was married to the Beloved Disciple?
 And that's why she traveled to the same place that he and Mary the Mother of Jesus did?

 You may wonder then why Polycrates didn't mention either Mary?
 Maybe it was a little bit of Sexism, he didn't mention any women by name, and perhaps only mentioned daughters of Philip as they further back up the citing of Philip.
-Or maybe given the agenda of this latter he didn't mention people who didn't keep the Passover on the 14th, or at least who he couldn't prove did?
+Or maybe given the agenda of this letter he didn't mention people who didn't keep the Passover on the 14th, or at least who he couldn't prove did.